Alliance World Fellowship: Beliefs

 The denomination has an evangelical theology, and is largely aligned with the Higher Life movement.
 A.B.
-Simpson articulated the Alliance's core theology as the Christological "Fourfold Gospel": Jesus Christ as Saviour, Sanctifier, Healer, and Soon Coming King.
+Simpson articulated the Alliance's core theology as the Christological "Fourfold Gospel": Jesus Christ as Savior, Sanctifier, Healer, and Soon Coming King.
+These are represented by a cross, laver, oil pitcher, and crown in the Alliance's logo.
 Sanctification is sometimes described as "the deeper Christian life".
 This teaching is that of other churches aligned with the Higher Life movement and its Keswick Conventions.
 It is perhaps best exemplified by the writings of A. W. Tozer.
 Simpson, however, departed from traditional Keswickian teaching in his view of progressive sanctification and his rejection of suppressionism.
 The Alliance also emphasizes missionary work, and believes that the fulfillment of the Great Commission is the reason it exists.

 Espousing a modified form of Keswickian theology, the Christian and Missionary Alliance, as with Simpson, differs from the Wesleyan-Holiness movement in that the Christian and Missionary Alliance does not see entire sanctification as cleansing one from original sin, whereas adherents of the Wesleyan-Holiness movement affirm this Methodistic teaching of John Wesley.

 Ministries

 CAMA Services

 Associated with the denomination is CAMA Services.
-“CAMA” stands for “Compassion and Mercy Associates”.
+"CAMA" stands for "Compassion and Mercy Associates".
 Services include a variety of relief and development efforts providing food, clothing, medical care, and job training to people in crisis situations around the globe in the name of Jesus.

 Begun in 1974 by Andy Bishop as an outreach to refugees fleeing the Indochina conflict, CAMA now works in refugee camps in Thailand, and has worked with refugees in Hong Kong, Lebanon, Jordan, and Guinea, and famine victims in Burkina Faso and Mali.
 CAMA Services worked together with local C&MA churches in 2005 to provide Hurricane Katrina relief in the United States.